THD-AI-2023/AIN-B-1-Programming-1-WS23/Lecture Notes/Week-01-Processing-First-Steps.md

 - Processing is both a software and a language that focuses on visual arts, making it an excellent tool for teaching coding to beginners.
 - Installation of Processing is straightforward and available for all major platforms.

-## **2. Getting Familiar with the Processing Development Environment (PDE):**
+## **2. Getting Familiar with the Processing Integrated Development Environment (IDE):**
-- The PDE consists of a simple text editor, console, and other tools.
+- The Processing IDE consists of a simple text editor, console, and other tools.
 - Programs written in Processing are called "sketches" and stored in a sketchbook directory.

 ## **3. Starting with Basics - "Hello World" Program:**